Samridhir01/Cola-ProductCard/README.md

 ## How to Use

 Simply open the `index.html` file in a web browser to view the product card.
-You can customize the content and styling by editing the `style.css` file.
+You can customize the content and styling by editing the `style.css` file. and when You will click on `Explore more` you will directly visit to the The coca cola company's Original website

  ## Features